Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

-Due to the molecular absorption and scattering in the Earth's atmosphere, starlight is attenuated as it passes through.
-Here, we used our ``pseudo- star'' as an indicator of the relative transparency variations to deduce the likelihood of cloud cover at Dome A during the 2009 winter season.
-Upon correcting for instrumental effects, non-variable stars would show stable light curves in the absence of the Earth's atmosphere.
-However, the reduction in transparency could be due to clouds, seasonal atmospheric variations, or even ice formed on the entrance transmission window.
+{We used the ''pseudo-star`` described in Section \ref{sec_pseudostar} as an indicator of the relative transparency variations to derive the likelihood of cloud cover at Dome A during the 2009 winter season.} The reduction in transparency could be due to clouds, seasonal atmospheric variations, or even ice formed on the entrance transmission window.
 Some of those pairs of effects can be hardly separated, as they produce the same effect in the change of the transparency.
-Our results therefore represent upper limits to the cloud cover.
+Therefore, our results represent the upper limits to the cloud cover.
 Fig. \ref{transparency} shows the transparency and the estimated cloud cover during the 2009 winter season.
 A long-term variation in transparency inferred from the brightness of the ``pseudo-star'' is unlikely due to cloud coverage, but is more likely attributable to a seasonal variation of the atmosphere above Dome A. A fifth-order polynomial has been used to fit this long-term trend, and the residuals were used to calculate the upper limit of the cloud coverage.
 The estimation of the cloud coverage is also based on the ``pseudo-star'' after applying a correction to this long-term variation.
 The brightest values of the ``pseudo-star'' indicate very clear sky with cloud coverage estimated to be 0, and the reduction of the ``pseudo star'' magnitude, defined as $\Delta m$, was correlated with the cloud coverage as follows: